MystenLabs/walrus-docs/docs/blog/05_testnet_redeployment.md

 ### HTTP APIs

-The paths, request, and response formats of the HTTP APIs have changed for the storage nodes but also the aggregator and publisher.
+The paths, request, and response formats of the HTTP APIs have changed for the storage nodes, and also the aggregator and publisher.
 Please refer to the section on the [HTTP API](../usage/web-api.md) for further details.